-Hoshin Kanri (also called Policy Deployment) is a method for ensuring that the strategic goals of a company drive progress and action at every level within that company.
-This eliminates the waste that comes from inconsistent direction and poor communication.
+Hoshin Kanri (also called Policy Deployment) is a method for ensuring that a company's strategic goals drive progress and action at every level within that company.
+This method eliminates the waste that comes from inconsistent direction and poor communication.

 Hoshin Kanri strives to get every employee pulling in the same direction at the same time.
 It achieves this by aligning the goals of the company (Strategy) with the plans of middle management (Tactics) and the work performed by all employees (Operations).